-‘Train To Busan’ and ‘Goblin’ Star Gong Yoo Shares Concern Over Long Hours of Filming in Korea
+‘Train To Busan’ And ‘Goblin’ Star Gong Yoo Shares Concern Over Long Hours Of Filming In Korea

 — SongRiChan (@goblinsheart) May 9, 2017

-The Korean actor also shared in another interview that in the future, he would like to play a role of a villain as he had played the good guy most of the time and doing a villain role will be a challenge for him.
+The Korean actor also shared during another interview that in the future, he would like to play a role of a villain, as he has played the good guy most of the time and doing a villain role will be a challenge for him.

 “I want to challenge myself to play a villain.
 I’ve always played relatively upright roles, so now I want to try out the role of a lazy and ungainly person.
 A crazy person sounds good too.”

 Gong Yoo also explained his absence on social media.
 The actor explained that he doesn’t like taking selfies and would rather take in the sights through his eyes than capturing them through the lens of a camera.
-He went on to explain that most social media users tend to portray a different character of them rather than of who they are.
+He went on to explain that most social media users tend to portray a different character, rather than of who they are.

 “Part of the reason why I don’t use social media is that because it’s to show people, some parts of it will not be genuine.
 It makes me uncomfortable to show things in a packaged way like that.”
 The Goblin star hopes to only show the public the real Gong Yoo sans any false pretenses.

 [Featured Image by Chiang Ying-ying/AP Images]